synthesized-io/fairlens/docs/user_guide/bias.rst

 Let's import this method.

 .. ipython:: python
-  :verbatim:

   from fairlens.bias.metrics import stat_distance

-We need to define which groups of data we want to measure the distance between.
+We need to define which groups of data we want to measure the distance between and the target attribute.

 .. ipython:: python
-  :verbatim:

   group1 = {"Ethnicity": ["African-American"]}
   group2 = {"Ethnicity": ["Caucasian"]}
+  target_attr = "RawScore"

 We can now make a call to :code:`stat_distance` which will automatically choose the best distance metric for us based on the distribution of the target attribute.

 .. ipython:: python
-  :verbatim:

   stat_distance(df, target_attr, group1, group2, mode="auto")